Palethorn/rest-on-php/README.md

 # Introduction
 rest-on-php is a REST API framework built on top of symfony components.
 This document explains how to set up rest-on-php from scratch with minimal explanation.
-You can find more detailed documentation for each component here https://symfony.com/components. rest-on-php uses Doctrine ORM/DBAL for database access.
-You can find the documentation here https://www.doctrine-project.org/projects/doctrine-orm/en/current/tutorials/getting-started.html.
+Find more detailed documentation for each component here https://symfony.com/components. rest-on-php uses Doctrine ORM/DBAL for database access.
+Find the documentation here https://www.doctrine-project.org/projects/doctrine-orm/en/current/tutorials/getting-started.html.

 To start developing right away install rest-on-php-project which has base environment already in place.
 ```